 - lock or unlock all vehicle doors,

-- open the trunk or the liftgate, and
+- open the trunk, and

 - sound the panic alarm.

-If there are problems with the remote entry system, make sure to take ALL remote entry transmitters with you to the dealership in order to aid in troubleshooting the problem.
+If there are problems with the remote entry system, make sure to take ALL remote entry transmitters with you to the authorized dealer in order to aid in troubleshooting the problem.